webqit/oohtml/README.md

 </details>

-### Scoping
+### Style and Script Scoping

-We often need a way to keep things like styles and scripts [scoped to a component](https://vuejs.org/guide/scaling-up/sfc.html).
+We often need a way to keep things like component-specific stylesheets and scripts [scoped to a component](https://vuejs.org/guide/scaling-up/sfc.html).

-Here, we get the `scoped` attribute for *scoping* said element-specific stylesheets and scripts:
+Here, we get the `scoped` attribute for doing just that:

 ```html
 <div>